 Roosevelt is a tiny town located in the state of Arizona.
 With a population of 26 people and just one neighborhood, Roosevelt is the 191st largest community in Arizona.

-When you are in Roosevelt, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Roosevelt’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Roosevelt is generally considered to be a blue-collar town.
+0.00% of the Roosevelt workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Roosevelt is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Roosevelt who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Another notable thing is that Roosevelt is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Roosevelt’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.